 Club callsign MS0FNR

-Caithness Amateur Radio Society is a small, friendly club that normally meets on the first and third Thursday of the month at their Skirza clubhouse.
+Caithness Amateur Radio Society is a small, friendly club that normally meet two Thursdays a month, and some Sundays, at their Skirza clubhouse.

 It began with the discovery of radio waves and the individuals like Hertz, Marconi, Tesla and Popov.

 Keen on understanding more about the science, others began to follow their

 experiments; this was the beginning of amateur radio.

 Many Radio Amateurs today still experiment with new communication technology, though this can often now involve computer software in the communication.

 You do not need a licence to listen to radio amateurs but if you want to talk back to them on the amateur radio frequencies, then a licence to transmit is a legal requirement.

 How do I get a licence?
 Please see our training page.